hansen-han/acsi_backtesting_analysis/README.md

 ## Results
-The following provides information on the 7-year return on investment for various sectors, categorized by high and low customer satisfaction scores, along with the S&P 500 index return over the same period.
-Sectors with high customer satisfaction scores tended to have higher returns compared to sectors with low customer satisfaction scores.
-For instance, the sectors with the highest customer satisfaction scores, such as Health and Personal Care Stores, Athletic Shoes, and Internet Retail, had returns that were significantly higher than the S&P 500 index return.
-On the other hand, sectors with low customer satisfaction scores, such as Specialty Retail Stores, and Soft Drinks had returns that were either lower or only marginally higher than the S&P 500 index return.
-This suggests that customer satisfaction is a relevant factor in investment decisions and can be an indicator of a company's long-term financial performance.

 | Sector | High Satisfaction (HS) 7-Year Return |  Low Satisfaction (LS) 7-Year Return |  S&P 500 (Buy & Hold) 7-Year Return |
 | :---:  | :---: | :---: | :---: |
 | Airlines | 319.01%   | 424.79%   | 192.21%   |